ouragan84/skill-swipe-app/README.md

 In order to run it,<br />
 Scan the QR code in the camera app, and it should redirect you to the expo app

-Note: make sure that your phone is on the same wifi as your computer (where you inputted npm start)
+Note: make sure that your phone is on the same wifi as your computer (where you inputted npm start).
+Also, you cannot use a local server while using your phone (because your phone is separate from your computer and cannot access local resources)

 ## Set Up Android Emulation